MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/custom-game-servers.md

 This is the executable which will be called to start the server instance.
 It will be monitored throughout the lifetime of the instance, to ensure accurate tracking of available servers.

-It is *also important* to make certain that your server build exits once the last Player leaves the session, for two reasons:
+It is *also important* to make certain that your server build exits once the last player leaves the session, for two reasons:

 1. First, the game server hosting service in PlayFab does not terminate game server instances explicitly.
 2. Second, the log file(s), as well as any other output files specified, are collected in **S3** by our game server hosting service only when the instance ends.